fruitpunch-ai-code/epoch-4/README.md

 For this challenge we're having a guest lecturer: Mehmet Ali Anil from Grus BV.
 He is going to guide you through [this](https://codelabs.developers.google.com/codelabs/sparkfun-tensorflow/) walkthrough.

+Since this is such a different challenge we understand there might be questions afterwards.
-If you have questions afterwards you can always contact him through mehmet@grusbv.com
+You can contact Mehmet through mehmet@grusbv.com.